About this listing

 Small studio house, artistic and colorful, very centrally located on a quiet side street in East Austin.
-Full kitchen, WiFi, lots of light, hardwood floors, beautiful art on the walls, great vibe.
+Full kitchen, WiFi, lots of light, hardwood floors, beautiful art, great vibe.
 The couch folds out into a sofa bed if you're not staying with someone you're sleeping with.
 Close to 6th Street, Rainey Street, the Convention Center and the Hike and Bike Trail.
 Perfect for a romantic weekend getaway in town, events, conferences or family visits.
 Located about 10-15 minutes from the airport.
-You can walk to many restaurants and bars and not have a huge cab ride home at the end of the night.
-Generally available Friday-Sunday (I use the space for my own nefarious purposes when people aren't staying there), but you can check for other days.
-Because Friday is usually a work day for me in the cottage, you may not be able to check in prior to 3:30.
+You can walk to many restaurants and bars and not have a huge Uber/Lyft ride home at the end of the night.
 If at all possible, I strive to be flexible on arrival and departure time (nothing is worse than having a fun night on the town and having to be out by noon).
 The space and I are definitely LBGTQA friendly!

 Price will be higher during major events.

-I've been hosting on Airbnb for over three years now, and absolutely love it.
+I've been hosting on Airbnb for four years now, and absolutely love it.
 I will do my damnedest to equip you with enough information and bug repellent to thoroughly enjoy your stay in ATX.
 There is coffee and half-and-half available, and beer in the fridge if previous guests were kind enough to leave it.